Research on the increasing cost of living and inflation

 Alongside planning rules, in some cases tenancy, lease and mortgage agreements may prohibit or restrict short-term lettings.

 Proponents highlight the benefits of the accommodation sharing economy for consumers, providers and the economy in general.
-However, concerns have been raised about the negative impacts associated with the rapid growth in short-term lettings and their concentration in certain neighbourhoods.
+However, concerns have been raised about the negative impacts associated with the growth in short-term lettings and their concentration in certain areas.

 Key concerns include:

-There have been calls from a range of organisations, commentators and politicians for greater regulation of the sector.
+In light of these concerns, there have been calls from a range of organisations, commentators and politicians for greater regulation of short-term lettings.

 All tourist accommodation in Northern Ireland must be certified by Tourism NI, a non-departmental public body of the Department for the Economy.

-Outside the UK, many European countries and cities have introduced, or are in the process of introducing, measures to regulate short-term lettings.
+Outside the UK, many countries have introduced measures to regulate short-term lettings.
 Regulatory approaches vary according to contextual factors, such as the housing market, tourism economy and local land use law.